ToonyLoony/Nessus_Project/README.md

 <h3>Scan with Credentials Provided</h3>

-Next, we will perform a credential scan,however before doing this we must ensure the 'remote registry' service is enabled.
-This will allow nessus to connect to the windows remote registry and crawl through the registry for any vulnerabilities
+Next, we will perform a credential scan, however, before doing this we must ensure the 'remote registry' service is enabled.
+This will allow Nessus to connect to the windows remote registry and crawl through the registry for any vulnerabilities

 Inputing User Credentials:  <br/>